How to apply as a full-time student

 Below are the steps in applying for B.C. and Canada student loans if you are a full-time student.

 - 1 Have a valid BC Services Card and have your identity verified.
-If you are a new applicant, you will need to have your identity verified by Service BC before you can access the student loan application via the StudentAid BC Dashboard.
+If you are a new applicant, you will need to set up the BC Services Card app to access the student loan application via the StudentAid BC Dashboard.

 - 3 Check to make sure your school is designated for StudentAid BC funding.